 Why FOXG1 is an excellent candidate for biotech investment:

 - FOXG1 Syndrome is caused by just one singular gene - FOXG1.

-- FOXG1 is a straightforward, single exome gene.
-It's biological mechanisms are less complex than multi-exome genes.
+- FOXG1 is a straightforward gene.
+It's biological mechanisms are less complex than many other genes affecting the brain.

 These reasons make FOXG1 an easier, less-risky gene for biotechnology companies to test therapies and experiment on.
 Success can be more easily attained than when working with many other genes.
 And a fix to FOXG1 could have broad impact on a plethora of other conditions.

 Research shows FOXG1 plays a role in Autism, Alzheimer's, Schizophrenia, and Epilepsy.

 This article led by scientist Dr Flora Vaccarino at Yale University showcases FOXG1 plays a critical role in the development of autism spectrum disorders (ASD).

 - ASD affects 1 out of 68 children in the United States alone